vegaprotocol/specs/specs/0000-data-sourcing.md

 This Oracle Queue continuously monitors all of the data sources that Vega is subscribed to and propagates the key information to enable validators to each independently verify that the event has been mined on-chain or has been signed by the assigned party.

-For more on Oracle Queue: [TODO, link to Oracle Queue spec] For more on Event Queue: https://github.com/vegaprotocol/product/blob/master/specs/0036-event-queue.md
+For more on Oracle Queue: [TODO, link to Oracle Queue spec] For more on Event Queue, see [the Event Queue spec](https://github.com/vegaprotocol/product/blob/master/specs/0036-event-queue.md).

 ## Vega Provided Oracles